 Classic cashmere wrap in white that is one of those can’t-go-wrong options.
 It is one of the few pieces that are guaranteed to go with just about every wedding gown and accessory.
 Wrap it casually around your shoulders or pin it together with a gorgeous statement brooch.

-There’s something sexy and unexpected about a classic boyfriend-style blazer juxtaposed with a feminine bridal gown.
+There’s something sexy and unexpected about a cropped jacket juxtaposed with a feminine bridal gown.
 Tailored and effortlessly chic, this would look amazing over a gown, or even with a non-traditional or modern route like a pantsuit.

 Materials in Bridal Jackets